 Hence, its popularity for nearly everything.

-There are two things we need to do to reverse its damage to the environment: 1. stop producing unnecessary virgin plastic and 2. start capturing existing plastic and turning it into useful, long lasting functional products.
+There are two things we need to do to reverse its damage to the environment: 1. stop producing unnecessary virgin plastic and 2. start capturing existing plastic and turning it into useful, long lasting functional products as a replacement for virgin plastic.

 What products do you have that are recycled products?